 A negative or normal test usually means your baby likely does not have genetic abnormalities related to the neural tube.

 A positive test with a high AFP suggests a birth defect like spina bifida.
 That's typically a result of 2.5 times or more than the "average" level of AFP you'd expect to see at that point in your pregnancy.

 A positive test with low AFP could mean a problem like Down syndrome or Edwards syndrome.

 Don't worry if your test isn't normal.
 AFP only tells you there's a chance for a problem, not that there is one.

-High AFP could mean you're further along than you thought, because your level keeps going up throughout your pregnancy.
+High AFP could mean you're further along than you thought.
+It peaks at 28-32 weeks then starts falling.
 Your baby may make more AFP than normal, or you could be having twins (two babies make more AFP than one).
 Other things, including your race, weight, and having diabetes, can also affect your result.

 What Happens Next